 In the following, you will find the download links and details on the software installation to analyse spatially resolved infrared-radiofluoresence (SR IR-RF) measurements.
 You will also find a simple tutorial guiding you through your first SR IR-RF analysis.
-See our publication Mittelstraß and Kreutzer (under review) or the SR-RF macro Handbook for more information.
+See our publication Mittelstraß and Kreutzer (2021) or the SR-RF macro Handbook for more information.

 To exploit the outlined SR IR-RF image analysis workflow, two different software environments are used: ImageJ for image processing and R with the package Luminescence for data analysis.
 Both environments need to be installed and set-up separately.

 The spatially resolved radiofluoresence (SR-RF) macro is an ImageJ macro to transform raw RF image data into single-grain RF curves.
 The macro can either be embedded into (1) a basic ImageJ installation or (2) a more function-rich ImageJ distribution like ImageJ2, Bio7 or Fiji.
 We recommend option (1) for application-only users and option (2) with Fiji for scientists interested in developing own image processing solutions.

 To install just the core version of ImageJ plus the SR-RF macro, perform the following steps:

 |1||Download and unpack the latest version of ImageJ||imagej.nih.gov|